 Why can’t I make myself clean?
-To clarify: Other than an occasional potty mouth, I am clean.
-I do bathe.
+To clarify: Other than an occasional potty mouth, I am clean; I do bathe.
 But I’d say 87 percent of the time, my kitchen is a haphazard exhibit of kind-of-washed-but-drying glasses, soaking-in-the-sink pots and pans, and disgustingly crusty plates and bowls.
-What’s going on here?
+Gross.

-I’ve been observing my own behavior lately (being self-aware is half the battle), and because I live alone, I am truly only forced to wash up when I’ve finally burned through my embarrassingly large collection of cutting boards.
+I’ve been observing my own behavior lately (I’m told being self-aware is good for me), and because I live alone, I am truly only forced to wash up when I’ve finally burned through my embarrassingly large collection of cutting boards.
 I have six of them, exactly five more than a single person should want or need.
 Visualize, if you will, my wooden and plastic cutting-board collage—a fiesta of tomato seed slime, cilantro-stem scraps, withered lemon butts, and the thin-skinned, totally unchewable parts of a red onion.
 The colors pop!
 The textures are alive!
-Either I’ve discovered the newest art form . . . or I’m a total slob.
+Either I’ve discovered the newest art form … or I’m a total slob.

 It’s unfortunate, but true: I clean out of necessity, not out of good breeding, nor a healthy pride in my living space, nor a solid foundation of disciplined self-respect.

 Spark joy?
 Tell you what, Marie Kondo, my sock drawer might look awesome right now, but nothin’ ’bout scrubbing week-old cheese and egg schmutz off a pan is sparking my joy.
 I’ll spark joy when I own a dishwasher, girl.
 I’m still waiting for that golden day.